MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 # Common issues with external script execution in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This article contains a list of known issues and common problems with running R or Python code in SQL Server.
+The list is not comprehensive.
+There are many packages, and errors can vary between versions of the same package.
+We recommend posting script errors on the [Machine Learning Server forum](https://social.msdn.microsoft.com/Forums/home?category=MicrosoftR), which supports the machine learning components used in R Services (In-Database), Machine Learning Services with Python, Microsoft R Client, and Microsoft R Server.

 Before you get started, we recommend that you collect some information about your system.
 To learn how, see [Data collection for troubleshooting](data-collection-ml-troubleshooting-process.md).

 Also, review a list of common issues that are specific to initial setup or configuration: [Setup and upgrade FAQ](r/upgrade-and-installation-faq-sql-server-r-services.md).

 **Applies to:** SQL Server 2016 R Services, SQL Server 2017 Machine Learning Services

-## Launchpad issues
+## External script and Launchpad service

-The SQL Server Trusted Launchpad service manages the execution of external scripts and communication with R, Python, or other external runtimes.
+ SQL Server Trusted Launchpad service supports external script execution for R and Python.
+On SQL Server 2016 R Services, SP1 provides the service.
+SQL Server 2017 includes the service as part of the intitial installation.

 Multiple issues can prevent Launchpad from starting, including configuration problems or changes, or missing network protocols.

-As part of the troubleshooting process, begin by answering the following questions:

-- Did Launchpad always fail to run, or did it stop working?
-- What service account is Launchpad running under?
-- What user rights does the Launchpad service account have?

-### Determine whether Launchpad is running
+## Determine whether Launchpad is running

 1. Open the **Services** panel (Services.msc).
 Or, from the command line, type **SQLServerManager13.msc** or **SQLServerManager14.msc** to open [SQL Server Configuration Manager](https://docs.microsoft.com/sql/relational-databases/sql-server-configuration-manager).